All your answers for

 What are the differences between BAR and Zero-K?

-Zero-K and BAR share their roots, they both forked from Balanced Annihilation, BAR around mid 2019, Zero-K in 2007.
+Zero-K and BAR share their roots, they both forked from Balanced Annihilation, BAR in february 2019, Zero-K in 2007.

 If you have played both of these games you surely have noticed a lot of similarities.
 Both games run on the same open source engine - SpringRTS, they share maps, many widgets and even some unit models.
 Zero-K being an older sibling to BAR holds a sizeable and well established player-base and can be downloaded through Steam.
 It has a nice single-player campaign and few interesting multiplayer options like coop missions, planet wars and matchmaking.

 BAR is currently in development (Alpha state) slowly but steadily building an active player-base (many players chose to play both of these titles too).
-BAR also aims to hit Steam (hopefully in early 2022) witch a fully-fledged single player campaign and other cool game modes to enjoy.
+BAR also aims to hit Steam, with a fully-fledged single player campaign and other cool game modes to enjoy.